infinum/eightshift-docs/website/blog/2023-09-05-wrapper-as-a-standalone-component.md

 <!--truncate-->

 :::Note
 [Wrapper](https://eightshift.com/docs/basics/blocks-wrapper/) is designed to be the ultimate top-level component that controls how your block behaves in the website layout.
-The Wrapper is a sort of a 'section' in traditional builders.
+It is a sort of a 'section' in traditional builders.
 By default, you can control a whole lot of stuff, but there is an option to add your custom attributes and tailor the Wrapper to the needs of your project.
 :::

 ## What are WordPress templates?

-Before the days of [Full Site Editing](https://developer.wordpress.org/block-editor/getting-started/full-site-editing/) in WordPress, we used [template files](https://developer.wordpress.org/themes/basics/template-hierarchy/) to add custom layout to a blog page or post archives.
+Before the days of [Full Site Editing](https://developer.wordpress.org/block-editor/getting-started/full-site-editing/) in WordPress, we used [template files](https://developer.wordpress.org/themes/basics/template-hierarchy/) to add custom layouts to a blog page or post archives.

 :::Note
-While Full-site editing (FSE) _is_ supported, a couple of modifications have to be done in your project to make it work.
+While Full-site editing (FSE) _is_ supported in Eightshift Libs, a couple of modifications have to be done in your project to make it work.
 :::

 Depending on your setup, you might still use those as they are still a core part of WordPress themes.

 ## Usage in templates

-Thanks to the `Components` helper we can easily `render()` any component in our template.
+Thanks to the `Components` helper, we can easily `render()` any component in our template.

 :::Note
 Interested in how to use components in a block?
 Take a look at [our docs](https://eightshift.com/docs/basics/blocks-component-in-block#i-have-a-component-that-i-want-to-use-manually).
 :::

-For this example, we'll use `index.php` as you probably already have it in your theme.
+For this example, we'll use `index.php`, as you already have it in your theme.
 If not, use the code below:

 ```php
 <?php